 State insurance laws and policy conditions will dictate when high-percentage hurricane deductibles are applicable.
 For example, sometimes the higher deductibles are only triggered when the damage is caused by a named storm that reaches winds of a certain speed (39 to 73 mph).

-3. Have a Clear Understanding of the Claims Process
+3. Know How the Claims Process Works

-4. Make Sure Homeowners Have Adequate Coverage
+4. Ensure Homeowners Have Adequate Coverage

 An HO6 policy, available to condominium owners, can allow homeowners to subsidize the community association’s insurance deductible through a loss assessment limit.
 Explain this to your condominium membership; most people would prefer to let insurance handle the deductible than the cost being directly shared among the residents.